 - It is very easy to make with step-by-step pictures and instructions.

 - You can serve it for breakfast, brunch, lunch or even for dinner.
-They are perfect for picnics, lunch boxes, as a party food or a snack on the go.
+They are perfect for picnics, lunch boxes, party food or a snack on the go.

 - They freeze well, and it is very easy to reheat them without needing to defrost.